-I have no idea.
+I have no idea what Pieper’s primary point was in this chapter, quite honestly.
 He talked about intellectual work and intellectual vision, and he argued with Kant (but when he mentioned what Kant said it made sense, and when he rebutted it he did not make sense).
 He doesn’t want philosophy boiled down to utility, and there was something about effort being bad, but necessary, a little good, but not all good, but not that we can do away with effort.

 So, my best guess is that he wanted to prove his point in his style.
 You can only grasp his meaning in spurts of “vision” that come as pure grace, no amount of work or effort at understanding his writing (in this chapter anyway) will yield fruit.

 What are the “liberal arts”?
 Thomas Aquinas provides some conceptual clarification in his Commentary on Aristotle’s Metaphysics: “Every art is called liberal which is ordered to knowing; those which are ordered to some utility to be attained through action are called servile arts.”
 Six hundred years later, John Henry Newman said as follows, “I know well that knowledge may resolve itself into an art, and seminate in a mechanical process and in tangible fruit; but it may also fall back upon the Reason which informs it, and resolve itself into Philosophy.
 For in one case it is called Useful Knowledge; in the other, Liberal.”